Insights

 • Most of my real-world usage was focused on iMessage.

 That matters because Bark does more than iPhone monitoring.
 Some families may get value from other parts of Bark.
-I am not reviewing every possible Bark setup.
-I am reviewing whether Bark earned my trust as the main message-safety layer for my son's iPhone.
+This review isn't an assessment of every Bark product or setup.
+Instead, it's focused on one question: whether Bark earned my trust as the primary message monitoring app for my son's iPhone.

 Problem one: Bark would not reliably connect to my son's iPhone